PGB-LIV/lcmsWorld/README.md

 For large files, preferably loaded from fast hard disk - the viewable .lcms file is created on the same disk, and data is streamed from it during use.

+## Using lcmsWorld:

+For Microsoft Windows, go to the [releases](https://github.com/PGB-LIV/lcmsWorld/releases/) page and download the lcmsWorld .zip file from the latest version.
+Copy the folder from inside the downloaded zip file to a hard disk, and double-click on lcmsWorld.exe to start the program.
+When lcmsWorld starts, you should select the 'File' menu, 'Load LC-MS' file, and change the file filter to either .raw or .mzml.
+The first time you load a file, lcmsWorld automatically converts this file and creates a corresponding .lcms file.
+In future, you can load this .lcms file to start viewing instantly.

+Some example .raw files can be found at http://pgb.liv.ac.uk/lcmsWorld/testfiles
+You can also download identification files, which can be loaded via the lcmsWorld 'File' menu, and then viewed via the 'Annotations' menu.
+Hold the left mouse button to rotate the viewpoint, and use the mouse wheel to zoom in and out.
+Hold the right mouse button to drag the viewpoint around.
+There are also some basic instructions in the 'Help' menu.

+For linux or MacOS, you will currently need to download the source and build an lcmsWorld executable file yourself - see below.

 ## Build Instructions:

 ### MS Visual Studio 2019 (Community Edition)